mikemel21/CIS-350-Term-Project/docs/software_requirements_specification.md

     * The app shall always be available for the user to use at any time.
     * The app shall be accommodating to those with disabilities.

-3. Login
-    * There shall be a sign-up button for if the user has never signed up before.
-    * Once the user logs in with email or phone# they shall create a username that can be displayed to other people.
-They can also use that username to log in.
-    * If the user enters the password or username wrong, there shall be a prompt displayed saying    wrong password or username.
-    * There shall be a forgotten username or password button at the bottom for the user to reset the username or password.